bevyengine/bevy-website/content/news/2023-03-04-bevy-0.10/index.md

 <div class="release-feature-authors">authors: @james-j-obrien</div>

 Bevy uses the [`Default`] trait a lot to make it easy to construct types.
 Bevy UI types generally implement [`Default`].
-However it has one downside (which is fundamental to Rust): [`Default`] cannot be used in `const` contexts ([yet!](https://blog.rust-lang.org/inside-rust/2022/07/27/keyword-generics.html)).
+However, it has one downside (which is fundamental to Rust): [`Default`] cannot be used in `const` contexts ([yet!](https://blog.rust-lang.org/inside-rust/2022/07/27/keyword-generics.html)).
 To enable UI layout config to be defined as constants, we've added `DEFAULT` associated constants to most of the Bevy UI types.
 For example, you can use `Style::DEFAULT` to define a const style:

 ```rust
 const COOL_STYLE: Style = Style {